 What Cheer is a tiny city located in the state of Iowa.
 With a population of 597 people and just one neighborhood, What Cheer is the 389th largest community in Iowa.
-Much of the housing stock in What Cheer was built prior to World War II, making it one of the older and more historic cities in the country.
+What Cheer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 What Cheer is a blue-collar town, with 40.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, What Cheer is a city of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in What Cheer who work in sales jobs (15.09%), management occupations (12.45%), and office and administrative support (9.43%).